Every property owner in Germany is liable to pay real property tax (Grundsteuer). The tax rate depends on the type of real property.

 Real Property Transfer Tax

 When domestic real estate is sold or changes owner, a one-time real property transfer tax (Grunderwerbsteuer) of the purchase price is levied if the purchase price or consideration exceeds EUR 2,500.
 Real property transfer tax is usually paid by the buyer.
-Real property transfer tax also applies to a real property-owning partnership if 95 percent of the shareholders change within five years.
+Real property transfer tax also applies to a real property-owning company if 90 percent of the shareholders change within ten years.
 The tax rate varies from federal state to federal state.
 Please see the table below for more information.

 Real Property Transfer Tax Rates in the Respective Federal States 2021